wouterd/docker-maven-plugin/README.md

             <url>https://oss.sonatype.org/content/repositories/snapshots/</url>
       </pluginRepository>

+## Enabling the Remote Api on the Docker Daemon
+Normally, docker accepts commands via unix sockets, by default this is /var/run/docker.sock.
+This plugin uses the REST API that is also packaged with docker, but needs to be enabled.
+You can enable this by adding a -H option to the daemon startup command, see http://docs.docker.io/reference/commandline/cli/#daemon.
+To bind the REST API to port 4243 (default) that only listens to the local interface, add this to your daemon startup: `-H tcp://127.0.0.1:4243`

 # Boot2docker-cli
 Boot2docker-cli exposes two interfaces on the boot2docker VM.
 There's a host-only network and a "public network".
 The VM also exposes port 4243 on localhost for the docker API.
 You should specify the IP of `eth1`, the host-only network